South West France - Things to do near Le Phénix

 Le Phénix is halfway between the Mediterranean and the Atlantic coasts and also the same distance from the Pyrenees.
 It provides a wonderful opportunity to explore the region full of history and delicious local produce, Foie Gras, confit of Duck and Goose and wild mushrooms.
 The locals will warmly welcome you when you visit the numerous vineyards and the cultural and historical sites.

 The lake, Lac des Auzerels, about 4km from Le Phénix, has a fitness trail, cycling and walking path, and fishing.
-There is also an open air swimming pool in the summer.

 The riding stables in Rabastens offer daily and weekly beginners and advanced courses for 5 years old and up with both horses and ponies.